keep-network/website/src/pages/info.md

   image: /images/features/lock.png
 feature:
   title: Keep brings privacy to dapps
-  body: <p>The Keep and NuCypher networks merged to form the Threshold network.
+  body: <p>The Keep and NuCypher networks merged to form the Threshold
-    Threshold is the first ever on-chain merge between two existing networks.</p><p>Threshold empowers user sovereignty on the public blockchain with access to a suite of threshold cryptographic tools that ensure full control over your digital assets.</p><p>tBTC is Threshold’s decentralized bridge to bring BTC to the Ethereum network; the only permissionless solution on the market today.
+    network.</p><p>Threshold empowers user sovereignty on the public blockchain with access to a suite of threshold cryptographic tools that ensure full control over your digital assets.</p><p>The Keep team is building tBTCv2 on Threshold.
+It is a decentralized bridge to bring BTC to the Ethereum network; the only permissionless solution on the market today.
 Bridge your Bitcoin to Ethereum in a secure and trustless way to participate in DeFi.</p>
 solution:
   title: The Keep solution
-  body: Truly decentralized with no intermediaries.
+  body: ""
   cards:
     - title: Decentralized
       body: Keep is the only protocol that is truly decentralized.